All Episodes

 There's no question that's the case, and that's where the ideology comes in.

-So in Chuck's mind, everybody outside Washington and New York goes to church twice a week, and they all shop at Walmart.
+So in Chuck's mind, everybody outside Washington and New York goes to church twice a week and they all shop at Walmart.

 We have malls.

-We we have malls here.
+We have malls here.

-We've got fine restaurants you have in New York and Washington.
+And we've got fine restaurants you have in New York and Washington.

-In fact, Chuck, you might be surprised to know that there are people in small towns that really some of them don't favor Walmart coming to town.
+In fact, Chuck, you might be surprised to know that there are people in small towns that really, some of them don't favor Walmart coming to town.

-I remember in my little town where I grew up, Cape Girardeau, Missouri, when I was growing up Main Street, right down there parallel to the Mississippi River.
+I remember in my little town where I grew up, Cape Girardeau, Missouri, when I was growing up Main Street, right down there, parallel to the Mississippi River.

-It's where my dad's law firm office was.
+It's where my dad's law firm office was, my grandfather and my uncle.

 And that's where the action was.

-It was all there, including the Christmas decorations looked the same.
+It was all there, including the Christmas decorations, looked the same.

-You had a department store called Hex, you had um Woolworths, you had a grocery store, uh jewelry store.
+You had a grocery store, a jewelry store.

 And then, and by the way, there were also stores on Broadway, which led you to Main Street.